 Teaching and Assessment Strategy

-Teaching, Learning and Assessment strategy for the course assumes gradual progression and scaffolding of students learning from Level 4, where the course focuses on building a solid foundation of essential knowledge of the modern marketing and entrepreneurship theories and concepts, to Levels 5 and 6, where students learn to apply the knowledge to the analysis of real-life cases, generating viable solutions to a range of entrepreneurial and marketing problems.
-The capstone project at Level 6 will require students to consolidate and employ all their knowledge, understanding, critical reasoning as well as interpersonal skills to demonstrate their capability to critically evaluate the launch of a Venture.
+Teaching, Learning and Assessment strategy for the course assumes gradual progression and scaffolding of students learning from Level 4, where the course focuses on building a solid foundation of essential knowledge of the modern marketing and entrepreneurship theories and concepts, to Levels 5 and 6, where students learn to apply the knowledge to analyse real-life cases and generate generating viable solutions to a range of entrepreneurial and marketing problems.
+The Capstone project at Level 6 will require students to consolidate and employ all their knowledge, understanding, critical reasoning as well as interpersonal skills to demonstrate their capability to critically evaluate the launch of a Venture.

 Integral to the university’s learning model of developing entrepreneurial capability is its enterprise engagement strategy.
 This will allow students to further develop and demonstrate innovation, creativity and enterprise skills in an experiential manner.
 This will be achieved through business incubators, Student Union activities and partnerships within the broader entrepreneurial ecosystem.